 - i.
-Term loans aggregating ₹ 1700.00 crores (March 31, 2019 : ₹ 1700.00 crores) are secured by way of registered mortgage of land underlying the project One ICC and Two ICC at Mumbai along with the present and future unregistered flats thereon and exclusive charge by way of hypothecation on receivables arising out of all units from the project.
+Term loans aggregating ₹ 1,700.00 crores (March 31, 2020 : ₹ 1,700.00 crores) are secured by way of registered mortgage of land underlying the project One ICC and Two ICC at Mumbai along with the present and future specific unregistered flats thereon and exclusive charge by way of hypothecation on receivables arising out of specific unregistered units identified from the project.
 Repayable in 24 equated monthly instalments commencing from November 2021. - ii.
-Term loans aggregating ₹ 1434.93 crores (March 31, 2019 : ₹ 1434.93 crores) are secured by way of mortgage of plot of land at Pandurang Budhkar Marg, Worli, along with the present and future development.
-The term loan has not been fully drawn as on March 31, 2020.
+Term loans aggregating ₹ 1,372.06 crores (March 31, 2020 : ₹ 1,434.93 crores) are secured by way of mortgage of plot of land at Pandurang Budhkar Marg, Worli, along with the present and future development.
 The repayment terms of the said loan are as under :-